"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 The defective wound almost always has roots in emotional neglect — not necessarily in dramatic harm, but in the consistent experience of having your emotional life treated as unimportant, inconvenient, excessive, or wrong.

 Emotional neglect is subtle precisely because it is defined by absence rather than presence.
-Not what was done, but what was consistently not there.
+It's not what was done, but what was consistently not there.
 The parent who provided materially but was emotionally unavailable.
 The family where feelings were never discussed, never named, never met with genuine curiosity or warmth.
 The caregiver who engaged with the child's achievements and competence — the good grades, the sports performance, the social success — and became uncomfortable, distant, or irritated when the child brought vulnerability, fear, grief, or need.
 The home where the unspoken rule was: function well, don't feel too much.

 The wound can also form through more active experiences: needs that were shamed or mocked, emotional expression that was punished or ridiculed, vulnerability that was met with contempt.
 Or through conditional love — warmth that arrived reliably when the child was easy, contained, and self-sufficient, and withdrew when the child was overwhelmed, needy, or difficult.
 In all these cases the message is the same: the self that feels is the self that risks belonging.

 Social conditioning generates this wound through a specific and well-documented route — particularly the messages directed at boys and men around emotional expression.
 "Boys don't cry."
 "Man up."
 "Don't be so sensitive."
 These instructions are not simply cultural preferences.
-They are direct communications that the emotional life is defective — not appropriate for someone like you: "your inner experience itself is wrong."
+They are direct communications that having emotional life is defective — not appropriate for someone like you: "your inner experience itself is wrong."
 Shame targets the emotional self directly, and organises around concealment for the same reason the wound always does: if what you feel is unacceptable, the only safe response is to stop showing it — and eventually, to stop fully feeling it.

-What all these origins share is the same conclusion at the level of the nervous system: my emotional life is not safe to bring into relationship.
-The unmanaged self — the uncertain, feeling, needing self — is not the self that belongs.
-That self is the problem.
+My emotional life is not safe to bring into relationship.
+My unmanaged self — the uncertain, feeling, needing part of me — is not the self that belongs.
+That part is the problem.

 We Are Our Emotions — What Is Lost When They Go Underground

 There is a reason the disconnection from emotional life produces something that feels like emptiness rather than simply sadness or anxiety.
-It is not just a psychological consequence.
-It is a neurological one.

 This is not abstract philosophy.
 It has direct consequences for how the deficiency wound is experienced.